alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 - the chemical is restricted - classed as ‘Annex 1’
 - you export 10kg or less of any non-restricted chemical for research or analysis

 Search for Annex 1 chemicals using the [tool on the European Chemicals Agency (ECHA) website](http://echa.europa.eu/information-on-chemicals/pic/chemicals).

 If your chemical is classed as Annex 1, note:

 - which ‘parts’ of Annex 1 the chemical is in (part 1, part 2, part 3) - there are more restrictions on chemicals in parts 2 and 3
 - the CAS number

+You'll need to include this information in an online notification - you'll get your RIN number once this has been approved.

+$CTA

 Chemicals classed as Annex 5 are banned and can’t be exported without an exemption.
 Contact xxx.

+$CTA

 [Question for SME: Who should someone contact to find out about exemptions]